geoanalytic/geoanalytic.github.io/_posts/2016-11-27-serving-a-leaflet-map-from-our-django-site.md

 1. Ensure the css and js files are loaded
 2. Add our custom javascript to draw the map
 3. Add a <div> element to the html
-4. Serve a GeoJSON feed from our django site
+4. Serve a GeoJSON feed from our django site - already done

 The first requirement is pretty easy.
 The latest [leaflet libraries](http://leafletjs.com/download.html) are hosted on a content delivery network, so we edit our cookie-cutter-demo/templates/base.html file and insert the references.
 Note the css goes in the <head> section while the js goes at the end of <body>.